drekunia/.dotfiles/README.md

 #### mise, Neovim, and LazyVim

-I use LazyVim and some plugin have dependencies\
+I use LazyVim and some plugins have dependencies\
 I put `lazygit` on `mise` config and other packages are installed with `apt`

 - Install [mise-en-place](https://mise.jdx.dev/installing-mise.html#apt)